MichaelCorelli/Calibration_of_a_real_Robot/README.md

 **Models** utilized:
 - Simplified model: models only the key components of the system, using fewer parameters.
 It is more computationally efficient.
-- Realisitc mdoel: more detailed and accurate representations of the robot’s physical behavior, offering greater model fidelity at the cost of increased computational complexity.
+- Realisitc model: more detailed and accurate representations of the robot’s physical behavior, offering greater model fidelity at the cost of increased computational complexity.

 **Numerical stability**
 - Analytical jacobian: